 Evaluating information is fundamental to the research process.
 Use this criteria to help you decide if an article or other resource is credible and usable in your project.
-For more about deciphering misinformation, see below.
+For more about deciphering misinformation and evaluating specific claims see below.

 You don't have to be an expert to read a popular source.
 Popular sources often include lots of photos or illustrations, some advertising, and rarely include a bibliography.
 But they can be very informative and might be perfect for your topic.
 Examples of popular sources include newspaper articles, National Geographic, Psychology Today, news magazines, leisure magazines, and specialty magazines.